Bmr55/Exif-Tag-Viewer/README.md

 ./exifviewer image.jpg

 ## NOTE
-Does not support bigendianess <br/>
+Does not support Big Endianess <br/>
 It is possible no tag exists